isa-cabrera/isa-cabrera.github.io/index.md

   src="/assets/headshot.png"
 />-->

 Welcome!
 I am a third-year graduate student in the [Department of Linguistics at UCLA](https://linguistics.ucla.edu/).
-I work on questions related to phonological theory using experimental and computational methods in the lab.
+I work on questions related to phonological theory and learnability using experimental and computational methods in the lab.
 I'm also interested in fieldwork, nasal harmony, morphophonology, and typology and variation.

 ## contact